vygr/ChrysaLisp/docs/TASKS.md

 What is the underlying VP machine abstraction ?
 What is a VP task, VP node, VP network ?
 How are these ideas mapped onto `real` hardware or host OS's ?

 The VP machine is a `sea` of nodes.
 So how does one sail upon this sea ?
+Maybe it's more of a `soup`, there are things in this soup that call themselves carrots, carrots have a carrot service API, croutons implement the `crispy` service API.

+The contents of the soup can change, the soup base can shrink and expand, you are sitting in the soup and need to proceed...

 ## Tasks